-We have audited the accompanying balance sheets of Cathay Century Insurance Co., Ltd. (the "Company") as of June 30, 2007 and 2008, and the related statements of income, changes in stockholders' equity, and cash flows for the six-month periods then ended.
+We have audited the accompanying balance sheets of Cathay Century Insurance Co., Ltd. (the "Company") as of June 30, 2008 and 2009, and the related statements of income, changes in stockholders' equity, and cash flows for the six-month periods then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audited.
+Our responsibility is to express an opinion on these financial statements based on our audit.